liontamerbc/dtos-original/README.md

 zip -r DTOS-Original.zip DTOS-Original
 ```

 <p>If you just clone and use the repo, you can skip this.
-Run it only when you want to rebuild a distributable zip after making changes.</p>
+Run it only when you want to rebuild a distributable zip after making changes.
+Prefer a clean archive? <code>git archive --format=zip -o DTOS-Original.zip HEAD</code>.</p>

 <h3 align="center">🙏 Credits</h3>
 <ul>